facebook

 Swiss Medica laboratory.
 Checking the cell material.

-We make a personal treatment program according to the needs of the patient in order to achieve maximum results.
-Depending on the disease and its severity, the treatment can lead to remission, to stopping all progress of the disease, and to steady improvement.
+At Swiss Medica, we create a personal treatment program according to the patient’s needs to achieve maximum results.
+Depending on the disease and its severity, treatment can lead to remission, stopping all progress of the disease, or steady improvement.

-We do not prescribe placental stem cell therapy to everyone.
-We can only advise a reasonable program based on cell products in the event that we assume the possibility of improvement depending on the disease and its features.
-And we are ready to discuss your wishes and expectations about therapy.
+We do not prescribe placental stem cell therapy to every patient.
+We can only advise a reasonable program based on cell products if we assume the possibility of improvement depending on the disease and its features.
+We are ready to discuss your wishes and expectations about therapy.

 Contact us to learn whether stem cell therapy would work for you, and what results are expected.